1. Having an identity is a right

 A Children’s Hearing is where a group of trained volunteers will decide if a child needs any extra care or support.

-Anyone under 18 who is taken to an adult court for a trial will be dealt with as quickly as possible, they are a priority for the courts to deal with.
+Anyone under 18 who is taken to an adult court for a trial will be dealt with as quickly as possible, they are a priority for the courts.

 They may also be supported by a variety of people, such as solicitors, social workers, and advocates who will make sure they understand what is happening and are treated well.

-Citizens Advice Bureau Scotland has a lot of useful info if you want to read more.
+Citizens Advice Scotland has a lot of useful info if you want to read more.